yash-sharma1/docs-site/docs/keys.md

 ### add

-You can use `add` to create a new key or import from seed (mnemonic).
+You can use `add` to create a new key or import from seed (mnemonic).<br/>
 You have to specify the name for the key you want to create.

-To import with a mnemonic phrase, you should include the `--recover` flag in the command.
+To import with a mnemonic phrase, you need to include the `--recover` flag in the command.

 #### create a new key